sidowic/NSEI_Prediction/README.md

 # NSEI_Prediction
-Predictive Model for Stock Price Prediction
+A Robust Predictive Model for Stock PricePrediction Using Deep Learning and Natural Language Processing